Susan J. Beck, PhD, MLS(ASCP)CM Professor and Director

 Other Dr. LeGrys' research and professional service is focused on standardizing sweat testing for the diagnosis of Cystic Fibrosis.
 She has published numerous journal articles on the topic and consults with laboratories worldwide.
 She serves as the chairperson of the Clinical and Laboratory Standards Institute (CLSI) sweat testing document and she developed sweat analysis proficiency testing and accreditation guidelines with the College of American Pathologists (CAP).
 Dr. LeGrys is a member of an expert consensus panel of the Cystic Fibrosis Foundation responsible for developing diagnostic criteria for CF in the era of newborn screening and serves as a consultant to the North Carolina Newborn Screening advisory panel.

-Education BS in Biology and Clinical Laboratory Science from the University of North Carolina at Chapel Hill; MS in Health Services Research from Wake Forest University; Currently seeking doctoral degree in Health Related Science at Virginia Commonwealth University.
+Education BS in Biology and Clinical Laboratory Science from the University of North Carolina at Chapel Hill; MS in Health Services Research from Wake Forest University; PhD in Health Related Sciences at Virginia Commonwealth University.

 Experience Faculty member since 2002.
 Seven years experience working in Transfusion Medicine at Rowan Regional Medical Center and UNC Hospitals.
 Former Medical Laboratory Specialist at UNC Hospitals.